p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 So all of these id values must be globally unique for a single P4Info message, i.e. for a single compiled P4 program.
-All of the values are selected during compilation of the P4 program, either by the P4 compiler, or by the P4 developer using `@id` annotations on the P4 object.
+All of the values are selected during compilation of the P4 program, either by the P4 compiler, or by the P4 developer using an `@id` annotation on the P4 object.

 They are listed in alphabetical order by message name, except for